-(NEW YORK) -- States across the country are considering bans on gender-affirming care for transgender minors.
+(NEW YORK) -- States across the country are considering bans on transgender health care for minors.

-At least six states -- Alabama, Arkansas, Arizona, Florida, South Dakota, and Utah -- have passed laws or policies that restrict gender-affirming care for people under the age of legal majority, which is the threshold for legal adulthood.
+At least 14 states -- Alabama, Arkansas, Arizona, Florida, Georgia, Idaho, Iowa, Kentucky, Mississippi, Missouri, Oklahoma, South Dakota, Tennessee and Utah -- have passed laws or policies that restrict gender-affirming care for people under the age of legal majority, which is the threshold for legal adulthood.

 Several of the legislative efforts criminalize gender-affirming procedures.

 These bills are just some of the 321 anti-LGBTQ bills introduced or debated in 2023 reported by the ACLU, which surpasses the record 315 anti-LGBTQ bills in 2022, according to the Human Rights Campaign.

 Last year, 91% of anti-LGBTQ efforts failed, the HRC reports.

 In other states, like Alaska, Illinois, Minnesota, New Mexico and California, legislators have made strides in protecting access to care for transgender people.
 For example, in Alaska, gender-affirming care is covered under Medicaid.